How to Deal With Insomnia During Withdrawal

 There are many vitamins and dietary supplements that are commonly used to help treat insomnia.
 While the American Academy of Sleep Medicine (AASM) has stated there is limited scientific proof that vitamins and supplements work to treat insomnia, most of these treatments are not harmful, and may work for you.

-- 5-L-5-hydroxytryptophan (HTP) is a byproduct of tryptophan, an amino acid that helps form serotonin, which is associated with health sleep.
+- 5-L-5-hydroxytryptophan (HTP) is a byproduct of tryptophan, an amino acid that helps form serotonin, which is associated with healthy sleep.
 However, there is not much evidence to show that it improves insomnia.

 - Kava is used to reduce anxiety and improve sleep, but some do not consider it safe because of reports of reports of liver failure and dangerous interactions with alprazolam, sleep medications, alcohol, and antidepressants.